Best fans for cooling and heating your home, including quiet models

-Find the best fan to keep you perfectly comfortable, whatever the temperature

 Once upon a time it was only the Pharaohs of Egypt who could bask in the luxury of a fan as giant palm leaves were used to create a breeze.
-Now anyone can enjoy that pleasure (minus slave helpers) thanks to technology.
+Now anyone can enjoy that pleasure (minus slave helpers), thanks to technology.

 To be clear, a fan at its most basic level simply moves air – it doesn’t cool the air.
 But by creating airflow the sweat on our skin can evaporate which lowers body temperature.
-It’s in this way that fans keep us cool.
+It’s in this way that fans keep us cool at home.

 There are fans that create cool air using moisture, much the same as air conditioning.
 However, such fans are not included in this edit.
-From desk fans and standing fans to tower fans and cyclonic bladeless fans, there’s a lot to choose from.
+From desk fans (for your home office) and standing fans to tower fans and cyclonic bladeless fans, there’s a lot to choose from.
 So which fan is best for you?

 For more expert product reviews, check out our buying guides